<> <> <> <>

 Jump to:

-Especially when there are so many factors that can cause hair loss, like nutrient deficiency, autoimmune diseases, thyroid disorders, skin conditions, as well as medical conditions that cause hair loss, like androgenic alopecia, telogen effluvium (TE) and anagen effluvium.
+Especially when there are so many factors that can cause hair loss, like nutrient deficiencies, skin conditions, as well as medical conditions that cause hair loss, like androgenic alopecia, telogen effluvium (TE) and anagen effluvium.

 These include eating certain foods, changing your diet, investigating deficiencies, as well as consulting with medical professionals at Pilot, who can create a personalised hair loss treatment plan just for you.